-The European Commission launched a reform of the Common Fisheries Policy (CFP) in 2009 which will enter into force in 2013.
-Since its inception in 1983, the CFP is a heavily science-based policy, and current discussions surrounding its reform emphasise the crucial role of research and scientific advice for improving decision-making in EU fisheries management.
-It also clearly recognises the need to progress towards an Ecosystem Approach to Fisheries Management (EAFM).
+In 2011, the European Commission tabled a package of proposals to reform the Common Fisheries Policy (CFP).
+Following two years of intense negotiations, the reform package was finally adopted in May 2013.
+Since its inception in 1983, the CFP has been a heavily science-based policy, and discussions surrounding its reform emphasised the crucial roles of research and scientific advice in improving decision-making in EU fisheries management.

 - More information on Fisheries.

 - More information on the Common Fisheries Policy.

 - More information on the role of fisheries research within the CFP.

 Aquaculture – fish farming

 In 2009, the European Commission published a Communication to give new impetus to the sustainable development of European aquaculture.
 The aquaculture sector in Europe has a high potential for innovation and technology development; but it also clearly needs scientific support on policy-related challenges such as health and welfare of cultured species, environmental issues, product quality and safety.